At a Glance

 ✨Familiarise Yourself with Local Resources

-Research local services and resources available for victims of domestic violence in Bedfordshire.
-Being knowledgeable about these can show your commitment to the role and your readiness to assist clients effectively.
+Research local support services and resources available in Bedfordshire.
+Being knowledgeable about these can demonstrate your commitment to the community and your readiness to assist clients effectively.

 ✨Prepare for Scenario-Based Questions

-Expect scenario-based questions that assess your problem-solving skills and ability to handle sensitive situations.
-Practice articulating your thought process and decision-making strategies clearly.
+Expect questions that assess your problem-solving skills in real-life scenarios.
+Practice articulating your thought process and decision-making strategies when faced with various challenges related to domestic violence.